Khemar1/khemar1.github.io/README.md

 \pagebreak

-#### **2.2 Product perspective**
+### **2.2 Product perspective**

-The system will consists of 3 parts: one mobile application, one Raspberry Pi controlled 4 wheeled robot(car) and one database.
+The system will consists of 3 parts: one mobile application, one 4 wheeled robot(car) and one database.
 The mobile application will communicate with the car and control it using an onscreen controller, it will also be able to retrieve a map from the car and send it to the database.
 The database will allow users to log into the application and store user related information.

+The 4 Wheeled car is a 4 wheel drive robot smart car chassis that has various components mounted onto it.
+It need to be able to operate on its own and run python and C programs.
+To do this it will use a Raspberry Pi 3 modules.
+It will also need to detect obstacles and move its wheels using the motors.
+These functions will be controlled by 2 ultrasonic sensors and a H Drive.
+All these components connected as a whole will allow the car to be autonomous.

 The mobile application will need to communicate with the car over a Bluetooth connection using a built in Bluetooth Adapter on both devices and it will communicate with the database through an internet connection.
 The Bluetooth and internet functionality will be written into the the application in order to allow the user to use these functions seamlessly.

 The mobile application has login functionality which requires a user be existing in the online database.
 The mobile application sends a request to the database